 John “Doc” Willoughby was the original executive editor of Cook’s Illustrated when the magazine was founded in 1993.
 In 2001, he moved to New York to take the job of executive editor at Gourmet magazine, a position that he held until the fall of 2009.
 In February 2010, he returned to America’s Test Kitchen to assume the job of executive editor for magazines.
 John is also the coauthor, with chef Chris Schlesinger, of nine cookbooks, including the award-winning The Thrill of the Grill and How to Cook Meat.
 He has taught graduate-level courses in food writing at both Boston University and the Radcliffe Seminars at Harvard College, as well as at the Culinary Institute of America at Greystone.
 John has written about food and travel for a wide range of national magazines; presently he writes the “Power Ingredients” column for the New York Times Dining section, and has lectured widely on food, politics, and culture.

-Lisa McManus is a senior editor in charge of equipment testing and ingredient tasting at Cook’s Illustrated and Cook’s Country magazines.
+Lisa McManus is Executive Tasting and Testing Editor at Cook’s Illustrated and Cook’s Country magazines.
 She researches and writes about kitchen gear and food, and she’s the on-screen gadget guru for America’s Test Kitchen.
 She joined America’s Test Kitchen in 2006, after working as a newspaper food editor and a magazine and newspaper journalist in Boston, New York, and Palo Alto, California.
 She is a graduate of Brown University and the Columbia University Graduate School of Journalism.
 Lisa is married to a rocket scientist, who is pretty nice about answering questions about thermal conductivity and other science topics 24 hours a day.
 They have two sons.